-Parents, we understand that this new school year is going to be different and we want to help meet the needs of the families in our community.
-Beginning Monday, September 21st, 2020, Crossroads is introducing an Educational Support Program on our campus.
-This will be a full-day program for Kindergarten – 8th grade students to complete their remote learning as well as participate in social, play, skill building and spiritual growth activities, all under adult supervision.
+Parents, we understand that this new school year is different and we want to help meet the needs of the families in our community.
+Beginning September 21st, 2020, Crossroads introduced an Educational Support Program on our campus.
+This is a full-day program for Kindergarten – 8th grade students to complete their remote learning as well as participate in social, play, skill building and spiritual growth activities, all under adult supervision.

 Important things to know:

 We are excited about operating in this new capacity to serve students and families in our area.
 For more information, go to eacrossroads.com/educationalsupport, and to follow along with important news and notes, join our Facebook group (Crossroads Christian Church Educational Support).
 Please review our policies and procedures before completing the Student Contact Information form and Registration/Payment form.

 Parents and Students will be required to wear a face covering upon entering/leaving the building.
 After checking-in, students will be given the option to remove face coverings once in his/her assigned area and cohort.
 Students and staff may be asked to wear face coverings when deemed necessary throughout the day, based on specific activities.

 Throughout the program, staff and children groupings are as static as possible by having the same group of children stay with the same Staff whenever and wherever possible.

 During our registration procedures, all parents must complete the Student Contact Information form located at eacrossroads.com/educationalsupport.
 This form may be completed online prior to arrival to expedite the check-in process.
 Parents will be asked to verify that their child does not have symptoms of COVID-19 and initial as such each day their child attends.
 Each student should arrive with his/her own packed lunch/snacks.
 If a student has forgotten a lunch, food items will be available.